 Cloud Versus Peer-to-Peer for IoT App Development

 As discussed in the above section, a Peer-to-Peer IoT platform solution, such as Nabto, can provide security advantages versus a cloud solution.
-But this model can provide other advantages as well when it comes to building and deploying IoT apps.
+But this model can provide other benefits as well when it comes to building and deploying IoT apps.

 How it Works